Our Sam Bland captured this image of the Milky Way Aug. 20 from a public beach access boardwalk near the point of Bogue Banks in Emerald Isle.

 It costs about $500 to produce this and all other stories on CRO.
 You can help pay some of the cost by sponsoring a day on CRO for as little as $100 or by donating any amount you're comfortable with.
 All sponsorships and donations are tax-deductible.

 Sam Bland spent much of his life out in the field as as a park ranger and park superintendent at the N.C.
 Division of Parks and Recreation.
 Most of his 30 years with the division was spent at Hammocks Beach State Park near Swansboro where Sam specialized in resource management and environmental education.
-He joined the N.C.
-Coastal Federation in 2009 and is responsible for helping develop programs at the education center on Jones Island in the White Oak River.
+He also worked from 2009-18 for the North Carolina Coastal Federation, where he helped develop programs at the education center on Jones Island in the White Oak River.
 He is also an accomplished photographer.